 I am an Astroparticle Physicist

 I am interested in understanding Dark Matter.
 I am from Tunisia, came to the US in 2008, obtained an undergraduate degree in physics at Boston University in 2012.
 I then received a PhD in particle physics at MIT in 2017, under the supervision of Prof. Jesse Thaler.
-I was a Sherman Fairchild Fellow at Caltech from 2017 to 2020.
-This year, I will be a UC Presidential fellow at UC Irvine, then a Fellow at Carnegie Observatories before starting as an Assistant Professor of physics in Theoretical Astrophysics at MIT in July 2021.
+I was a Sherman Fairchild Fellow at Caltech from 2017 to 2020, a UC Presidential fellow at UC Irvine, then a Fellow at Carnegie Observatories in 2020 before starting as an Assistant Professor of physics in Theoretical Astrophysics at MIT in July 2021.

 Using Gaia, I modeled the kinematics of accreted stars, some of which originate from particular merger events, such as the Gaia Sausage/Gaia Enceledus.